johnjqpublic/quotes/inspirational.md

 >"If it's your job to eat a frog, it's best to do it first thing in the morning.
 And if it's your job to eat two frogs, it's best to eat the biggest one first."

 *I think it fits Twain's personality.*

+"It is our attitude at the beginning of a difficult task which, more than anything else, will affect its successful outcome."
+-William James

+"Each one of us has to start out with developing his or her definition of success.
+And when we have these specific expectations of ourselves, we are more likely to live up to them.
+Ultimately, it is not what you get or even what you give.
+It's what you become."
+-Mary Gates

+"Turn your face toward the sun and the shadows will fall behind you."
+-Maori proverb

+"A man of real merit is never seen in so favorable light as through the medium of adversity; the clouds that surround him are shades that set off his good qualities."
+-Alexander Hamilton

+"Strive not to be a success, but rather to be of value."
+-Albert Einstein

+"The good life is one inspired by love and guided by knowledge.
+Knowledge and love are both indefinitely extensible; therefore, however good a life may be, a better life can be imagined.
+Neither love without knowledge, nor knowledge without love can produce a good life."
+-Bertrand Russell

+[comment]: # ("The advantage of a bad memory is that one enjoys several times the same good things for the first time."
+Friedrich Nietzsche)

+"Remember, kids, the only difference between screwing around and science is writing it down."
+-Adam Savage

+[comment]: # (another one, above, to consider moving to "work quotes" when created)

+"Happiness is not something readymade.
+It comes from your own actions."
+-Dalai Lama

+[comment]: # ("Work, work, work, work, work, work"  -Rihanna)

+"Humans have an inquisitive nature, and that manifests itself in our desire to take that next step, to seek out the next great adventure."
+-Neil Armstrong

+"To live will be an awfully big adventure."
+-Peter Pan

+"Thought is the parent of the deed."
+-Thomas Carlyle

+"Life is not easy for any of us.
+But what of that?
+We must have perserverence and above all confidence in ourselves.
+We must believe that we are gifted for something, and this thing, at whatever cost, must be attained."
+-Marie Curie

+"The best scientists and engineers are just as creative as the best storytellers, just in different ways."
+-Steve Jobs

+"Forget your voice, sing!
+Forget your feet, dance!
+Forget your life, live!
+Forget yourself and be!"
+-Kamand Kojouri

+"The critical problems facing the world can and will be solved by creative people who are both dreamers and doers."
+-Card Walker

+*This is a reference to Walt Disney's philosophy of "dreamers and doers" which influenced imagineering at Disney.*

+[comment]: # (another one, above, to consider moving to "work quotes" when created)

+"At dawn, when you have trouble getting out of bed, tell yourself: 'I have to go to work -- as a human being.
+What do I have to complain of, if I'm going to do what I was born for -- the things I was brought into the world to do?
+Or is this what I was created for?
+To huddle under the blankets and stay warm?'"
+-Marcus Aurelius

+[comment]: # (another one, above, to consider moving to "work quotes" when created)

+"You cannot get through a single day without having an impact on the world around you.
+What you do makes a difference, and you have to decide what kind of difference you want to make."
+-Jane Goodall